-- 17.40.080 Animal Raising and Keeping - A.- Applicability.
-The standards set forth in this Section shall apply to the raising and keeping of domestic fowl, farm, and large animals for hobby purposes, educational projects or commercial use on residentially zoned lands, where the use matrices for the zones allow the raising and keeping of animals. - 1.
+17.40.080 Animal Raising and Keeping

+- A.- Applicability.
+The standards set forth in this Section shall apply to the raising and keeping of Domestic Farm Animals for personal use. hobby purposes, educational projects, or commercial use (where allowed) on residentially zoned lands, where the use matrices for the zones allow the raising and keeping of animals. - 1.
 The standards in this section apply to Residential Zones that allow for animal raising and keeping, including the Single-Unit Residential (R1/R20K), One-, Two-, and Three-Acre Residential (R1A, R2A, and R3A), and Residential Estate (RE) zones. - 2.
-The raising and keeping of domestic fowl and farm animals is not permitted allowed in the Multi-unit Residential (RM) or residential uses in Commercial zones. - 3.
+The raising and keeping of domestic fowl and domestic farm animals is not permitted allowed in the Multi-unit Residential (RM) or residential uses in Commercial zones. - 3.
 The standards in this section do not apply to the keeping of household pets which are addressed in El Dorado County Code Title 6 - 4.
 4. Exceptions: - a.
 Agricultural, Rural Lands and Resource Zones.
 These standards do not apply to the raising and keeping of animals in:

-- Agricultural zones: Limited Agricultural (LA), Planned Agricultural (PA), and Agricultural Grazing (AG); and, - (2) Rural Lands zones (RL); and - (3) Resource zones: Forest Resources (FR), and Timber Production (TPZ).
+(1) (1) Agricultural zones: Limited Agricultural (A), Planned Agricultural (PA), and Agricultural Grazing (AG); and,

+(2) Rural Lands zones (RL); and

+(3)(3)--Resource zones: Forest Resources (FR), and Timber Production (TPZ).